You guys. I have a daughter. A little mini-me, as it turns out.

 Abby is currently full-on into dressing up, all kinds of role-play and her new sensory bins.
 (She and her brother both.)
 I must admit I’m having a lot of fun making new costumes for her and discovering new textures and play scenes to put in their bins.

 5. Music & Dance

-Girl loves to shake her bootie and is starting to develop a genuine ear and natural (inherited?
-Her dad and grandpa are musicians after all), talent for singing and connection to rhythm.
-We have daily dance parties, whether they be in the mroning or in the evening, one is bound to happen.
+Girl loves to shake her bootie and is starting to develop a genuine ear (Natural or inherited?
+Her dad and grandpa are musicians after all.)
+She also has a talent for singing and a connection to rhythm.
+We have daily dance parties — whether they be in the morning or in the evening, one is bound to happen.
 We get crazy with it and she loves it!

 6. Reading & Cuddling

-She’s turning into quite the cuddle bug, something which I think she’s picked up on from her bro becasue she wasn’t always as affectionate as he.
+She’s turning into quite the cuddle bug, something which I think she’s picked up on from her bro because she wasn’t always as affectionate as he.
 She’s noted the goodness of it all and wants in on that action.
-Which I of course happily oblige.
+Which I, of course, happily oblige.